UCL/research-computing-with-cpp/03libraries/sec04Examples.md

 * Hard-coded, but usable if you write detailed build instructions
 * Not very platform independent
 * Not very flexible
-* Can be self contained if you have a Meta-build
+* Can be self contained if you have a Meta-build - read on.

 ### CMake - find_package